team-propra/roommate/docs/RoomMate_doc.md

 # Introduction and Goals
  This project was created as part of the module "Programmierpraktikum 2" at Heinrich Heine University Düsseldorf.
-Daniel Maß, (Github: [@themassiveone](https://github.com/themassiveone)), Till ([@nighoge](https://github.com/nighoge)), Felix Loch (Github: [@F3lixLoch](https://github.com/F3lixLoch)) and Timm Krause (Github: [@AhoiKrause](https://github.com/AhoiKrause)) contributed to the project.
+Daniel Maß ([@themassiveone](https://github.com/themassiveone)), Till Schellscheidt ([@nighoge](https://github.com/nighoge)), Felix Loch ([@F3lixLoch](https://github.com/F3lixLoch)) and Timm Krause ([@AhoiKrause](https://github.com/AhoiKrause)) contributed to the project.
 The aim of the project was to create a complete web application for a room booking software.
 The goals and requirements of the project were defined as follows:

 **Adequate modelling of business logic**